homebysix/recipe-robot/README.md

 ### Apps with existing AutoPkg recipes

-By default, Recipe Robot does not generate recipes for an app if any AutoPkg recipes already exist for that app.
+By default, Recipe Robot does _not_ generate recipes for an app if any AutoPkg recipes already exist for that app.
 This is a design choice we made after careful consideration, for two reasons:

 1. It's difficult to parse a ParentRecipe and determine exactly which processors will be needed and which file paths we can rely on.
-Your brain is still the best tool for that, for now.
+Your brain is still the best tool for that.

 2. Many AutoPkg recipe authors put a lot of work into the recipes they write, and it's important that we respect that by refraining from uploading duplicate recipes to GitHub.